mohabusama/nodnod/README.md

 ## Tutorial

-### Config

-Create a sample `config.json` file.
+First, create a sample `config.json` file.
 Here, we will run a cluster of two nodes.

     {
         "nodes": [